 - (pp) Seven-year loans totalling P7,000.0 million obtained by Travellers in 2016 from a P7,000.0 million credit line with a local bank.
 The Company fully utilized the said credit line in 2017.
 The loans drawn remained outstanding amounting to P0.9 billion and P2.6 billion as of December 31, 2023 and 2022, respectively. - (qq) Five-year loan amounting to P4,000.0 million obtained by Travellers from a P5,000.0 million credit line with a local bank in 2018.
 In 2019, Travellers obtained a P1,000.0 million omnibus loan from a remaining unutilized credit line.
 The loan amounting to P1.3 billion remained outstanding as of December 31, 2022.
 The said loan was settled during 2023. - (rr) In 2022, Travellers availed another long-term facility with the bank amounting to P5.0 billion.
-The loans remained outstanding amounting to P4.4 billion and P5.0 billion as of December 31, 2023 and 2022, respectively. - During the year, Travellers obtained various short-term loans totaling to P4.0 billion and remain outstanding as of December 31, 2023.
+The loans remained outstanding amounting to P4.4 billion and P5.0 billion as of December 31, 2023 and 2022, respectively. - (ss) During the year, Travellers obtained various short-term loans totaling to P4.0 billion and remain outstanding as of December 31, 2023.
 These loans bear a floating rate subject to - (tt) Seven-year loan amounting to P5,000.0 million obtained by AGI in July 2020 from a local bank.
 The loan is payable quarterly commencing after the one-year grace period, as provided in the loan agreement.
 The loan bears a fixed rate for the first five years, subject to repricing at the end of the fifth year.
-The interest is payable quarterly in arrears. - (uu) Five-year U.S. dollar-denominated loans obtained by AG Cayman in 2017 from a foreign bank totaling to US\$700.0 million with interest payable semi-annually in arrears.
+The interest is payable quarterly in arrears. - (un) Five-year U.S. dollar-denominated loans obtained by AG Cayman in 2017 from a foreign bank totaling to US\$700.0 million with interest payable semi-annually in arrears.
 The loans are unconditionally and irrevocably guaranteed by AGI.
 In 2022, these loans were refinanced for another five years.

-- (vv) In 2022, the Company availed another long-term facility with the bank amounting to P13.5 billion.
-These loans also remained outstanding as of December 31, 2023.
-The Company obtained other various short-term loans in 2023 and 2022 amounting to P5.0 billion and P15.5 billion, respectively, of which P5.0 billion and P2.0 billion are outstanding as of December 31, 2023 and 2022, respectively. - (ww) In 2022, no further additions were noted for long-term facility with the bank during the year.
+(ww) In 2022, no further additions were noted for long-term facility with the bank during the year.
 These loans also remained outstanding as of December 31, 2022.
 Further, the Company obtained and settled other various short-term loans in 2022, a short-term loan amounting to P1.0 billion remain outstanding as of December 31, 2022.